 When building and establishing an international partnership, with a view to supporting ECVET implementation, it is important to consider local circumstances relating to qualifications governance, development and delivery.

-The way that such systems are managed and organised - this can differ between sending and hosting countries - has the potential to impact on ECVET implementation and on the delivery of mobility programmes.
+The way that such systems are managed and organised - this can differ between sending and hosting countries - could impact on ECVET implementation and on the delivery of mobility programmes.

 Diversity of Systems not to be Underestimated